Fans loved the ‘Ickey Shuffle.’ The NFL hated it.

 The Bengals found something of a loophole to the rule, albeit one that involved a bit of delayed gratification for Woods and those cheering him on.

-“Coach [Sam] Wyche asked me to do the shuffle on the sidelines, so as not to be penalized,” Woods said in December 1988.
+“Coach [Sam] Wyche asked me to do the shuffle on the sidelines so as not to be penalized,” Woods said in December 1988.

 For his part, Wyche declared around that time that the penalties were “crap.”